vzachari/IronSmithQSM/README.md

 # Ironsmith QSM Toolkit

-Valentinos Zachariou
+#### This software has been developed for research purposes only and is not a clinical tool.
-University of Kentucky
+Copyright (c) 2020 Valentinos Zachariou, University of Kentucky.
+All rights reserved (see license.txt for more details).

 ## Ironsmith uses the following software, provided in the form of a singularity image: